sainivedh/NLP/BERT/intent-classification/Readme.md

 Multiple product support systems (help centers) use IR to reduce the need for a large number of employees that copy-and-paste boring responses to frequently asked questions.
 Chatbots, automated email responders, answer recommenders (from a knowledge base with questions and answers) strive to not let you take the time of a real person.

-**Text is trained of these seven different categories: ['AddToPlaylist' 'BookRestaurant' 'GetWeather' 'PlayMusic' 'RateBook' 'SearchCreativeWork' 'SearchScreeningEvent']**
+**BERT UNCASED MODEL is trained to classify text among these seven different categories:
+['AddToPlaylist' 'BookRestaurant' 'GetWeather' 'PlayMusic' 'RateBook' 'SearchCreativeWork' 'SearchScreeningEvent']**

  ## Sample output